raghu19991/textExercise/README.md

 2)Maven 3.6.3 or higher
 *Note*: Please add <Install_Dir>/bin of above installations in PATH variable
 3)ChromeDriver @ <Project_Root>/src/test/resources/webdriver/windows/
-*Note*: Please add chrome driver compatable to the browser version installed on you system.You can download relevant driverd from [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)
+*Note*: Please add chrome driver compatable to the browser version installed on you system.You can download relevant drivers at [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)

 ### Basic Use:
 1)Clone this project
-2)Run below command from the root directory in command prompt
+2)Run below command in command prompt from the root directory(i.e textExercise)
 mvn verify

 *Note*: 1)If the maven is pointing to any local organisation repo,please change the to point to maven repo.You can check that in <users>/<User>/.m2 folder.